MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Experimental Setup

 \textbf{MFT Swapper.} Building upon the Augmented variant, this version implements content mixing between samples that share moral dimensions for 75\% of the dataset.
 Specifically, we randomly swap images and text descriptions between samples with matching moral labels, creating new image-text pairs while preserving their moral associations.
-This approach assesses if the model can learn moral concepts that generalize further than specific image-text instances---for example, whether it can recognize that different manifestations of \textit{Care}, such as helping elderly, sharing food, caring for animals, represent the same underlying moral dimension.
-By exposing the model to diverse expressions of the same moral concepts, this variant aims to improve generalization in moral understanding.
-We explore two levels of this mixing strategy: (1) \textbf{Mild}, which limits the number of swaps per moral dimension group to ensure uniform sampling across moral concepts; and (2) \textbf{Strong}, which allows more frequent moral labels to be sampled more often.
+This approach assesses if the model can learn moral concepts that generalize further than specific image-text instances---for example, whether it can recognize that different manifestations of \textit{Care}, such as helping the elderly, sharing food, caring for animals, represent the same underlying moral dimension.
+We explore two levels of this mixing strategy: (1) \textbf{Mild}, which limits the number of swaps to a maximum of 500 per moral dimension group to ensure uniform sampling across moral concepts; and (2) \textbf{Strong}, which allows more frequent moral labels to be sampled more often.

 This experimental design allows us to systematically evaluate different approaches to improving moral understanding in multimodal models.
-Training each variant under both \textit{implicit} and \textit{explicit} supervision enables us to assess whether these enhancements are more effective when moral learning is guided explicitly or emerges implicitly through contrastive training.
+Training each variant under both \textit{implicit} (Section~\ref{subsec:implicit}) and \textit{explicit} (Section~\ref{subsec:explicit}) supervision enables us to assess whether these enhancements are more effective when moral learning is guided explicitly or emerges implicitly through contrastive training.
 Both visual and text encoder models were initialized from CLIP's ViT-B/16, with full fine-tuning of all layers during the contrastive moral alignment training.
-Complete implementation details for all variants are provided in Appendix~\ref{app:training_parameters}.